DonSchenck/containers-k8s-workshop/README.md

 <hr>

 ##### Sidenote: Get your zero-cost copy of Red Hat Enterprise Linux
-If you'd like a zero-cost developer copy of Red Hat Enterprise Linux, and access to a number of cheat sheets, books, developement tools, and more, simply create an account at developer.redhat.com.
+If you'd like a zero-cost developer copy of Red Hat Enterprise Linux, and access to a number of cheat sheets, books, developement tools, and more, simply create an account with the [Red Hat Developer Program](developer.redhat.com).
 It's free and takes only seconds to sign up with your email and a password.

 <hr>